Swap1407/Data-Structures/README.md

 # Data-Structures
 Explanation of data structures in C++ and JAVA
 # 1) Linked List:
-A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
+A linked list is a **linear data structure**, in which the elements are not stored at contiguous memory locations.

 The consecutive elements are connected by pointers.

-The size of a linked list is not fixed.

-Memory is not wasted but extra memory is consumed as it also uses pointers to keep track of the next successive node.

 # The various types of linked lists are as follows:

-1)Singly Linked List: It is the most basic linked list in which traversal is unidirectional i.e. from the head node to the last node.
+**1)_Singly Linked List:_** It is the most basic linked list in which traversal is unidirectional i.e. from the head node to the last node.

-2)Doubly Linked List: In this linked list, traversal can be done in both ways, and hence it requires an extra pointer.
+**2)_Doubly Linked List:_** In this linked list, traversal can be done in both ways, and hence it requires an extra pointer.

-3)Circular Linked List: This linked list is unidirectional but in this list, the last node points to the first i.e. the head node and hence it becomes circular in nature.
+**3)_Circular Linked List:_** This linked list is unidirectional but in this list, the last node points to the first i.e. the head node and hence it becomes circular in nature.

-4)Circular Doubly Linked List: The circular doubly linked list is a combination of the doubly linked list and the circular linked list.
+**4)_Circular Doubly Linked List:_** The circular doubly linked list is a combination of the doubly linked list and the circular linked list.
 It means that this linked list is bidirectional and contains two pointers and the last pointer points to the first pointer.

 # Linked Lists are most commonly used for:
 Linked Lists are mostly used because of their effective insertion and deletion (take less time complexity as compared to the array data structure).

-used to implement a stack, queues, and other abstract data structures.
+used to implement a **_stack, queues, and other abstract data structures_**.

 # Applications of Linked Lists:
-It is used for the various representations of trees and graphs.
+It is used for the various representations of **_trees and graphs_**.

-It is used in dynamic memory allocation( linked list of free blocks).
+It is used in **_dynamic memory allocation_**( linked list of free blocks).

-It is used for representing sparse matrices.
+It is used for representing **_sparse matrices_**.

-It is used for the manipulation of polynomials.
+It is used for the **_manipulation of polynomials_**.

-It is also used for performing arithmetic operations on long integers.
+It is also used for performing **_arithmetic operations on long integers_**.

-It is used for finding paths in networks.
+It is used for **_finding paths in networks_**.

 # Applications of Linked Lists in real world:
 The list of songs in the music player are linked to the previous and next songs.